HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 tags: ["planning", "software"]
 ---

-As companies scale, the size of initiatives they can take-on increases, as does the complexity.
+As companies scale, the size of initiatives they can take on increases, as does the complexity.
 The scales of teams (their size, and diversity) forces companies to reconsider how they communicate the intent and strategy behind their product changes.

 ## Starting with a backlog